codementality/belgrade_theme/README.md

 ## BUILD TOOLS

-Theme utilizes the following build tools to streamline frontend development:

-### Laravel Mix

-Laravel Mix is an API on top of Webpack, simplifying frontend tooling.
-It enables efficient compilation of assets and provides a range of powerful features.

-Configuration for Laravel mix is in the `webpack.mix.js` file.
+The Belgrade Drupal Theme leverages modern build tools to streamline frontend development, ensuring a smooth and efficient customization process.
+These tools enhance asset compilation, provide powerful features, and optimize your workflow.
+Below are the key build tools integrated into the theme:

 ### PostCSS Autoprefixer

-PostCSS Autoprefixer is a plugin that automatically adds vendor prefixes to CSS properties.
+Autoprefixer is a PostCSS plugin that automatically adds vendor prefixes to CSS properties.

 ### SVG Inline Icons